ChrstphrHll/npc_gen/students/Lichie Halliwell.md

 ---
 ### Description
 - 1st year Goliath Druid in Elkenval
-- curly black hair that's hanging down to their back, Gray eyes, and Fair skin
+- short straight brunette hair that's braided, Gray eyes, and Fair skin
 - Is Accessible and Intemperate, and has Patience as their ideal

 ### Organizations